 In the first year that I was living in Chapeco the city that I moved because of my work, that dream to be a Diplomat came back so I started to plan my studies and English language was one of the requirements to the exam for that position.
 I started to study English again, looking for improve my skills, so I started to practice in the daily basis, writing and some shy conversations with native english speakers through phone apps, and then I found a very special American that was helping me with pronunciation, idioms, phrasal verbs and American Culture.

-That was in November of 2014, four months later remember that helpful American (now he is my husband) went to Brazil, we met & we fell in love.
+That was in November of 2014, four months later remember that helpful American? (now he is my husband) he went to Brazil on vacation, we met & we fell in love.
 After this first meeting everything changed it was hard to be apart (but it's a very long distance relationship).
 I was super happy but at the same time I had my work (that I studied so hard to get) and my life in Brazil with friends and family.
-In September of 2015 I came here to the US to meet boyfriend family, I was so scared and shy I to say something wrong that I could barely order my food in the restaurant, but they were so understanding and helpful (about the language barrier) that made me feel more comfortable to speak without concerns.
+In September of 2015 I came here to the US to meet my boyfriend family, I was so scared and shy I to say something wrong that I could barely order my food in the restaurant, but they were so understanding and helpful (about the language barrier) that made me feel more comfortable to speak without concerns.

-In July of 2016 I came back to the US with my boyfriend planning stay for a few months to see if would adapt here.
+In July of 2016 I came back to the US with my boyfriend planning stay for a few months to see if I would adapt here.
 During my first month here my boyfriend proposed and in december 1st (my birthday) we got married :)

 I always had in my mind as a retirement plan to have a bistro or a catering business.
 It came before I was planning and brought me my love, now I have the opportunity to share my passion for this nationally beloved Brazilian candy right here in America.
 Crissy’s Crafty Candies brings all the traditional Brazilian fine candy flavors and sometimes mixes them with beloved and well known American flavors.